Catherine22/ClassLoader/README.md

 ## About this project

-  - This application is used to load classes from another apk, you can launch activities or call methods from another apk, so we don't put logic in this app.
+  - This application is used to load classes from another apk, you can launch activities or call methods from that apk.
+That's why there is nothing but updating and loading apks in this app.
-  - Using getClassLoader().loadClass() to get activities from an apk, and calling methods or fields with Java reflection.
+  - Use getClassLoader().loadClass() to get activities from an apk, and call methods or fields with Java reflection.

 Here're some reflection examples:

-Let's say Utils is what class you want to reflect, your class looks like...
+Let's say Utils is what class you are going to use, your class looks like...
 ``` java
 package com.catherine.resource1;